adarwoo/modbus_relay/docs/user_manual.md

 # Modbus N-Relay Device with EStop <img src="https://github.com/user-attachments/assets/516eb8d2-8e22-4c80-9cc7-a677c1ba3664" height="30"><br/>**User manual**

+## Introduction
 This project features a MODBUS-RTU relays device with emergency stop, infeed measurements, monitoring and failsafe modes.
 It is aimed at industrial systems such as a CNC or equivalent.
 ---
 This document provides a description for the operations of the device.

-## Device identification
+### Device identification
+The device identification is ARex_R3.

-Since the hardware and the software are released together, the github TAG references this design uniquely.
+The hardware and the software are released together, the github TAG references this design uniquely.

-## Features summary
+### Features summary
+This relay goes beyond a single Modbus relay and is packed with features:

 1. Standard DIN Rail mountable PCB
 2. 3 relays - up to 9.4A @ 250V per output
+   * Individual filtering for ON and OFF cycles for each relay
 3. Operational integrity minded
    * Uses safety relays with forcibly guided contacts, 10.10<sup>6</sup> operations, re-inforced isolation and position read back
    * Galvanically isolated infeed voltage measurement with acceptable range